 The trees also create some cool visuals during sunset.

-Folks line up to walk down to a North Rim viewing point.
+Folks line up to walk down to a North Rim viewing point at golden hour.
+Few places in America are as scenic as the Grand Canyon just before sunset!

 A view into the interior of the Canyon.